oracle/gdk-vscode-extensions/micronaut-tools/README.md

 Similar actions are also available in the code editor as Code Lens actions.

-For endpoints requiring parameters to be passed in, a dialogue will be opened enabling you to enter values for the parameters before calling the endpoint.
+For endpoints requiring parameters to be passed in, a dialog box will be opened enabling you to enter values for the parameters before calling the endpoint.
 Tip: Type a parameter value and submit by Enter to move to another parameter.

 The default URL of the running Micronaut or GCN application is `http://localhost:8080`, but this can be customized using the **Edit Target Application Address** action in the Endpoints view.